16 Most Stunning Sedona Sunset Spots in Arizona 2026

 10. Little Sugarloaf Mountain

-The Little Sugarloaf Mountain is a bit of a hidden gem of Sedona.
+The Little Sugarloaf Mountain is a hidden gem of Sedona.
 Travelers cannot easily find the trail to the top on any map.
 The remote location makes the exploration even more exciting.
-Due to fewer people, this place is ideal for quiet time alone.
+Because there are fewer people, this place is ideal for quiet time alone.

-The trail itself is short but has a steeper incline.
-Be aware of your steps, as it’s not a well-maintained route.
-The summit is clear, flat, and provides a broad sunset view.
+The trail itself is short but steep.
+Be aware of your steps, as the route isn’t well maintained.
+The summit is clear and flat, offering a broad sunset view.

 Address: Sedona, AZ 86336, United States.